rom100main/todotxt-ts/CONTRIBUTING.md

-# Contributing to Todo.txt TypeScript Parser
+# Contributing

-We welcome contributions to the todotxt-ts parser!
+We welcome contributions!
 Here's how you can get involved:

 ## Getting Started